khanna7/cadre/python/docs/EMEWS-working-instructions.md

 lrwxrwxrwx 1 akhann16 akhann16   71 Jan 27 14:38 turbine-output -> /gpfs/home/akhann16/code/cadre/python/docs/emews_test/experiments/testY
 ```

-The `turbine-output -> /gpfs/home/akhann16/code/cadre/python/docs/emews_test/experiments/testY`provides the path to the location of the simulated data folder.
+The `turbine-output -> /oscar/home/akhann16/code/cadre/emews/experiments/testY` provides the path to the location of the simulated data folder.
 This should be checked for the `instance` directories, and for any errors in the `instance` directories.

 ### Set up files